grandey/d23a-fusion/README.md

-# d23a-fusion" Analysis code for "Fusion of Probabilistic Projections of Sea Level"
+# d23a-fusion: Analysis code for "Fusion of Probabilistic Projections of Sea Level"

 ## Usage guidelines
 This repository accompanies the following manuscript (in preparation):

-B. S. Grandey, J. Dauwels, B. P. Horton, and L. Y. Chew (2023),  **Fusion of Probabilistic Projections of Sea Level**.
+B. S. Grandey, J. Dauwels, B. P. Horton, and L. Y. Chew (2023),  **Fusion of Probabilistic Projections of Sea Level**, _in preparation_.

 The manuscript serves as the primary reference.
 The Zenodo archive of this repository serves as a secondary reference.